bitmovin/bitmovin-player-roku-analytics-conviva/README.md

 #### Custom Deficiency Reporting (VPF)

-If you would like to track custom VPF (Video Playback Failures) events when no actual player error happens (e.g. endless stalling due to network condition) you can use following API to track those deficiencies.
+If you want to track custom VPF (Video Playback Failures) events when no actual player error happens (e.g. endless stalling due to network condition) you can use following API to track those deficiencies:

 ```Brightscript
 m.convivaAnalytics.callFunc("reportPlaybackDeficiency", "MY_ERROR_MESSAGE", true, true)